Akalanka-1996/image_splicing_detection/README.md

 ### Flask API

-In order to handle requests and responses between front-end and the back-end, a flask API was built.
+In order to handle requests and responses between front-end and the back-end, a [flask](https://flask.palletsprojects.com/en/2.0.x/) API was built.
 User uploads an image thriugh web interface and the uploaded image will be sent to the back-end in binary format.
+The saved model in h5 format is loaded into the flask application.
+The result of a particular image will be sent beck to the front-end and displayed to the user.